-I got to know about Jibhi in Himachal from social media, a lot of beautiful Jibhi pictures made me pack my bags.
+I got to know about Jibhi Tirthan Valley from social media, a lot of beautiful Jibhi pictures made me pack my bags.

 Table of Contents

-You can reach Jibhi by taking an overnight bus to Aut and then a shared taxi or HRTC local bus till Jibhi.
+You can reach Jibhi Valley by taking an overnight bus from Delhi till Aut.
+From Aut you can take a shared taxi or HRTC local bus till Jibhi.

 Delhi ➡️ Aut (474km) ➡️ Jibhi (32km)

-At night, I boarded my bus till Aut, which had dropped me just before the tunnel.
+At night, We had boarded the bus from Delhi till Aut.
+The bus had dropped just before the tunnel.
 The Aut tunnel is one of the longest tunnels of India about 2.8km long built on Chandigarh Manali national highway.

-It was the feeling of joy as soon as I stepped in the Tirthan Valley.
+It was the feeling of joy as soon as I stepped out from the shared jeep and landed in the Jibhi Tirthan Valley.

 After a cold night at Bus, I decided to have some rest at the Jibhi Camps and Cottages.
-The people looked warm-hearted, right from the start.
+The people looked warm-hearted, right from the start as they welcome us.
 The Himachali dogs also brought excitement with their cuteness.

-At afternoon went to Mud House Hostels to chill.
-A place which is on everyone’s list in Jibhi.
+In the afternoon we went to Mud House Hostels to chill.
+A place which would be on everyone’s list in Jibhi.
 A company of passionate people and a cool environment.
-I also wanted to do the Trout Fishing but for that have to come around April to October to witness this.
-Jibhi Waterfall is not far from Mud House.
+I also wanted to do the Trout Fishing but the season had already gone.
+For Trout Fishing, you have to come in between around April to October for the Trout Fishing.

-The Jibhi Waterfall in Tirthan Valley is inside a forest which cannot be seen from the roads 2-3 min. walk and there are small bridges over the stream which was flowing down from the waterfall.
+There are small bridges over the stream which were flowing down from the waterfall.
 The water is body freezing because of the weather conditions.
 It was very refreshing.
 I spent some time near the Jibhi waterfall.

 Jalori Pass is a high mountain pass at an elevation of 10,800ft.
 I knew that this was going to be an adventurous one and proved too.